denisidoro/navi/docs/configuration/README.md

 ### Cheatsheets paths

-Navi checks the paths in the following order until either it finds a value:
+Navi checks the paths in the following order until it finds a value:

 1. the `$NAVI_PATH` environment variable
 2. the configuration file